Alfeios: The question of the source

 The head of the valley is labelled kato Dorizos on some maps.
 Ano Dorizos like ano Asea is up on a ridge and has no identifiable connection to the streams below, which are in a highly dendritic pattern of dry and wet ditches.
 The land around Dorizos displays a network of shallow ditches, hardly different from the fields they traverse.
 Rt.
 7 goes over a pass to Tripoli, while Rt.
 E65 goes under it through tunnels.
 Long before the tunnel point the dendritic ditches have disappeared into the mountainside.
 There is nothing like a source in the entire upper valley, but if there were, it is clear that it wouldn't be located in the villages of Asea or Dorizos perched on the mountain ridges.
 Those names are simply convenient hooks on which to hang a source imagined to be there by offsite geographers looking for a mystic connection to Tripoli.

-The failure to find a source in the valley causes some to abandon the upper Alfeios in favor of its tributary, the Elisson, flowing out of the mountains NE of Megalopoli with a much stronger flow.
+The failure to find a source in the valley causes some to abandon the upper Alpheios in favor of its tributary, the Elisson, flowing out of the mountains NE of Megalopoli with a much stronger flow.
 It is more of a mountain stream, as can be seen from the bridge at 37.545394°N 22.275098°E. It begins shortly upstream at Falanthos, next to Davia, which is closer to Tripoli than Dorizos.
-Those who hold this view refer to the Elisson as the Alfeios, as though it were the true upper Alfeios.
+Those who hold this view refer to the Elisson as the Alpheios, as though it were the true upper Alpheios.

 Stages of the river

 At Thoknia it receives its right tributary Elissonas, and continues north towards Karytaina.
-Below Karytaina the Lousios flows into the Alfeios, and the Alfeios continues northwest, passing north of Andritsaina.
-Near Tripotamia the rivers Ladon and Erymanthos flow into the Alfeios.
-The Alfeios then flows west along Olympia and empties into the Ionian Sea south of Pyrgos.
+Below Karytaina the Lousios flows into the Alpheios, which continues northwest, passing north of Andritsaina.
+Near Tripotamia the rivers Ladon and Erymanthos flow into the Alpheios, which then flows west along Olympia and empties into the Ionian Sea south of Pyrgos.